aporeto-inc/gaia/doc/documentation.md

 #### `sourceIP (string)`

-Type of the source.
+SourceIP is the source IP address of the packet.

 #### `sourcePort (integer)`

-SrcPort is the source port of the packet.
+SourcePort is the source port of the packet.

 | Characteristics | Value   |
 | -               | -:      |